eyobghiday/accelerated-java/README.md

 2. Labs
 3. Exams

-First do clone the lectures and watch what you can pick up.
+First do clone the lectures and read go over the codes.
 Then do the labs.
 The Labs are for you to do.
-Do not copy and but instead think about what you're asked in the each section.
-Each folder lab has it's own questions in the ReadME.md file.
-Make sure to read the assignment and then try to code them  on your Eclipse IDE.
+Do not copy my solutions, instead think about what you're asked in each section.
+Each folder in the lab has its own questions in the ReadME.md file.
+Make sure to read the assignment and then try to code them using Eclipse IDE.
 Then compare your answers with my solutions.

+## Eclipse Setup

+Eclipse can be downloaded from https://www.eclipse.org/downloads/.
+And from that you can set up your project folder and path for the compiler.
+It's straight forward and super easy to use.
+It's GUI based, henceforth sefl explanatory.
+It's quite possible that you need to update your Java or download a new one if you don't have one.
+The Java compiler is neccessary to run Eclipse and can be downloaded from https://www.oracle.com/java/technologies/downloads/.

 ## Course Information